Consumer Safety

 The Consumer Affairs Agency issues alerts (press releases) to inform consumers of the risk of accidents and encourage them to take appropriate action.

-Food and Radioactivity Q&A in English
+Food and Radiation Q&A in English